 Refection of Hall Avenue

 In the summer of 2026, the City of Saint-Lambert will proceed with the rehabilitation of Hall Avenue.
-The work will involve the rehabilitation of sewer pipes, repaving of the roadway, and reconstruction of sidewalks.
+The work will primarily involve the following tasks:

 We are aware of the inconvenience caused by such major work, which will disrupt your daily routine.
 The information on this page will help you prepare for it.